Wright-Shawn/Waveframe-v4.0/README.md

 ## Overview

-Waveframe v4.0 is an archived research project that demonstrates how **AI Workflow Orchestration (AWO)** can be applied to exploratory physics.
+Waveframe v4.0 is a research project that demonstrates how **AI Workflow Orchestration (AWO)** can be applied to exploratory physics.
 The project uses cosmology as a case study, presenting an information and entropy driven model of expansion while emphasizing **methodology over theory**.

 This repository is not positioned as a finished cosmological framework.
 Instead, it serves as a **proof of process**: every claim, equation, and assumption is structured within a transparent, auditable, and reproducible workflow.
 By treating cosmology as an open testbed, Waveframe v4.0 demonstrates how independent researchers can conduct and preserve rigorous work with AI assisted methods.